MicrosoftDocs/cpp-docs/docs/cppcx/agile-operator-arrow-operator.md

 ## Return Value
  A handle to the object represented by the current Agile object.

  This operator actually returns an undisclosed internal type.
-A convenient way to hold the return value is to assign it to a variable that is declared with the [auto](../Topic/auto%20\(C++\).md) type deduction keyword.
+A convenient way to hold the return value is to assign it to a variable that is declared with the **auto** type deduction keyword.

 ## Requirements
  **Minimum supported client:** [!INCLUDE[win8](../cppcx/includes/win8-md.md)]